 Volunteer Point is home to the world’s largest easily accessible King Penguin colony.
-With the only alternative being a 2½ hour off-road 4×4 drive you can travel in style with just a 25 minute helicopter flight.
+Whilst your fellow travellers take a 2½ hour off-road 4×4 drive you can travel in style with just a 20 minute helicopter flight.

-Your experience will start when you are collected from your landing point, or hotel, in Stanley and driven to Stanley Airport, just 10 minutes away.
-As you depart the airfield you will have views of Stanley, the southernmost capital city in the world.
+Your experience will start when you are collected from your landing point in Stanley and driven to Stanley Airport just 10 minutes away.
+As you depart from Stanley Airport you will have views of your ship and the colours of Stanley, the southernmost capital city in the world.

 To the west of Stanley you will see the curious stone runs that exist here in the Falklands.
 These ice age relics are unique to the Falklands and the best way to see them is from the air.
-You will skirt around Berkeley Sound, and fly past the sheep farms of Long Island and Johnsons Harbour in addition to the original French settlement at Port Louis.
+As you continue onwards you will skirt around Berkeley Sound, and fly past the sheep farms of Long Island and Johnsons Harbour in addition to the original French settlement at Port Louis.

 At all times during your trip it is worth keeping a watchful eye seawards as from December onwards there is a good chance of distant views of passing Fin and Sei whales as these huge animals (once persecuted) continue their recovery in the Southern Ocean.
 Later in the summer you may be lucky to see Southern Right whales close to the shore.